sergey-sw/sergey-sw/README.md

-Hello 👋 for humans and web 🕷️ crawlers!

-I’m an engineering leader with 10+ years of experience in the tech industry.
-My career started in software development (first backend systems and java, then computer science and big data, then highload, sre and distributed systems) and gradually shifted into tech management.
-I have extensive hands-on experience in software development and project/people management, gained through intensive work in related positions.
-During the years I’ve also developed competencies in analytics, data science and product management.
+Engineering leader with 10+ years of experience in the tech industry.
+My career started in software development and later gradually shifted into tech management.
+I have extensive hands-on experience in engineering and project/people management, gained through intensive work in related positions.
+Since then I’ve also learned a few things in analytics, data science and product management.

 My professional interests are related to the above competencies, both business and engineering oriented.
-I enjoy the process of finding solutions to problems, thinking through the optimal implementation and assembling the final solution.
-These diverse activities require the coordination of various teams and, therefore, the skills to manage them.
+I enjoy finding the right approach to problems, designing optimal implementations, and collaborating with a team to build the final solution.

 Currently I’m responsible for search, ads, recommendations and ML infra at [Ozon](https://www.ozon.ru/), a leading ecommerce marketplace in Russia & CIS.